sendgrid/docs/source/Classroom/Basics/Billing/how_to_read_your_invoice.md

 1. Physical Address
 {% endanchor %}

 **The physical address of your business.** This address is the same address you entered when you first signed up.
-If you would like to update the address as it appears on your invoices, you can click on the "Change Invoice Address" button on the [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.
+If you would like to update the address as it appears on your invoices, click Change Invoice Address on the [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.
 If you need to change the address on an existing invoice, please send an email to [billing@sendgrid.com](mailto:billing@sendgrid.com).